The Church Calendar: A year with Christ

 Penance, preparation

-Advent, Lent, Vigil Masses, times of preparation and penance
+Advent, Lent, Vigil Masses, times of penitence and expectation

 Rose